François Blanc: Career

 The brothers started to work in gambling businesses in Marseilles and earned some money.
 They then decided to develop their own business and started to speculate in government pensions and real estate development.
 They soon attracted attention to their business and were arrested, but their sentence was short, because laws had not been adopted yet for such cases.
 They were released and moved to Paris, but after King Louis Philippe passed new laws, they had to move again - to Luxembourg.
 They ran a profitable business there but it was just a stepping stone to their success in Hesse-Homburg near Frankfurt, where the brothers signed a contract with the Landgrave to help service the debts of the city and to develop the tourism industry.

 One innovation was the introduction of the single 0 style roulette wheel in 1843.
 This allowed Bad Homburg to compete against the casinos of Paris which offered the traditional wheel with both single and double zero house pockets.
 Local legend says that François Blanc supposedly bargained with the devil to obtain the secrets of roulette.
 The legend is based on the fact that the sum of all the numbers on the roulette wheel (from 0 to 36) is 666, which is the "Number of the Beast".

-The venture was a great success, Homburg became popular overnight with lots of entertainment, gambling houses, and hotels - the rich and famous came there for a new diversion and fun.
-In a while François Blanc earned the nickname "The Magician of Homburg".
+Homburg became popular with entertainment, gambling houses, and hotels.
+People visited for a new diversion and fun.
+Eventually François Blanc earned the nickname "The Magician of Homburg".

 Homburg could attract visitors only in the summer months, as during the winter tourists preferred to travel to warmer places.
 This gave François the idea to move South and open a year-round business.

 It happened that Charles III, Prince of Monaco had recently legalized gambling, so "The Magician of Homburg" became the first person to establish a casino operation in Monaco.
 To establish Monaco as a gambling mecca for the elite of Europe, he invested in roads and railways to facilitate travel to Monaco as a new place of rest and relaxation.
 The Prince gave François the freedom he needed to be successful, so he turned from "The Magician of Homburg" to "The Magician of Monte Carlo" and left his mark on the history of Monaco.